bufbuild-ru/docs/docs/bsr/module/dependency-management/index.md

 ## Configuring dependencies

-Buf uses two files to manage dependencies: `buf.yaml` and `buf.lock`.The `buf.yaml` file specifies the workspace's configuration and external dependencies.
+Buf uses two files to manage dependencies: `buf.yaml` and `buf.lock`.

+The `buf.yaml` file specifies the workspace's configuration and external dependencies.
 All external dependencies can be imported by modules in the workspace, and are referenced by their module names on the Buf Schema Registry (BSR).
 All modules contained within the workspace can be dependencies for each other without any further declaration.

 ::: info Example with internal and external dependencies